Alexi Murdoch: Touring

 In the spring of 2009, Murdoch embarked on a headlining tour, during which he distributed an early version of a new album entitled Towards the Sun in a limited edition packaged in a hand-printed, cardboard sleeve.

 Other bookings by Murdoch include two concerts in Berlin, one small club appearance and a second as part of the City Slang label's 20th anniversary.
 In February 2011, he performed in New York City as part of Lincoln Center's prestigious "American Songbook Series".
-Afterwards, he went on a sold-out tour of major markets throughout North America. (i.e. Philadelphia, Los Angeles, San Francisco, Seattle, Portland, Vancouver, Chicago, Minneapolis.)
-2011 also saw the official release of his third recording, "Towards The Sun".
+Afterwards, he went on a sold-out tour of major markets throughout North America, including Philadelphia, Los Angeles, San Francisco, Seattle, Portland, Vancouver, Chicago, and Minneapolis.
+2011 also saw the official release of his third recording, Towards The Sun.

 Critical reception

 Murdoch has been compared to the late British singer-songwriter Nick Drake.
 His first album Time Without Consequence was met with wide critical praise, gaining him five stars with Alternative Press as well as placing him on Rolling Stones Top Ten Artists list.
-His newest release Towards the Sun is gathering higher praise still in both the US and in Europe.
+His second release Towards the Sun gathered high praise in both the US and Europe.
 PopMatters, giving the record a 9/10 calls Murdoch's performance "hauntingly beautiful" and "heartbreakingly lovely".
-Q magazine in the UK give the record four stars with this to say: "Acoustic troubadour makes stunning second outing.
-Anyone who harps on about how the songwriters of today don't match up to those of yesteryear should be directed to this remarkable second record."